-Walking along the Arbat, Moscow's favorite pedestrian mail, in a flurry of snowflakes, we were approached by a womanwho wanted to tell us about the Easteservices at her cultural center.
-As she rattled on, I realized that I was getting the drift

-of the conversation.
-Unfortunately we had

-not reached the future tense in class, so y

-was unable to tell her politely that we were

-leaving for St. Petersburg in a few days.

-Buoyed by the experience, I spent the next

-two weeks producing bits and pieces of
+flakes, we were approached by a woman who wanted to tell us about the Eastey services at her cultural center.
+As she raticled on, I realized that I was getting the drift of the conversation.
+Unfortunately we had not reached the future tense in class, so was unable to tell her politely that we were leaving for St. Pettersburg in a few days.
+Subject to the experience, I spent the next two weeks producing bits and pieces of Russian.

-Russian.
 I asked for directions.
-I bargained

-with taxt drivers.
-I mastered the Moscow

-reaches a spent of the production of the produ

-Romanov Boyars house explained the life of a noble family in 16th-century Moscow.
+Horgained with taxl drivers.
+I mastered the Moscow Walking along the Arbat, Moscow's favor ite pedestrian mall, in a flurry of snow metro, starting with the central station where four lines meet.
+I translated for my friends when the charming docunt at the Romanov Boyars louse explained the life of a noble family in 16th-century Moscow.
 I smiled a lot, and, almost without exception, everyone smiled back and tried to help with directions, information, advice.
-Russia was indeed less monour. metro, starting with the central station where four lines meet.
-I translated for my riends when the charming docent at the I remembered other countries where a efect words of the language had had dramath; effect.
+Russia was indeed less coarsus I remembered other countries where a few words of the language had had dramather effect.
 My best moment in Turkey came in a pretentious, dark restaurant in Istanbul.
 As we struggled to read the menus in the penumbra, our waiter ignored our requests in English for more light.
 Suddenly I remembered that my 40-word Turkish wocabulary included both lutten (please) and mum (candle).
-When I said firmly, "Lutterl, mum," his amazement was tovely to behold, and so were the candles that promptly grand our table. graced our table made me a firm believer that speaking languages baddy of barely is better than not speaking language speaking at all it takes some nerve, of course, although my own experience has been that people react with a smile rather than a sneer, particularly if you're sumbing about in relatively obscure languages.
-Speaking badly required a dramatic change in personality.
-Gone was the perfectionist with her graceful subjunctives and catchy idoms.
+When I sald firmly, "Lutteh, mum," his amazement was tovely to behold, and so were the candles that promptly erared our table. graced our table.

+APPERIENCES like these have made me a firm believer that speaking languages bodly of barely is better than not speaking languages beldy of course, although my own experience has been that people react with a smile rather than a sneer, particularly if you're stumbling about in relatively obscure languages.
+Speaking bodly required a dramatic change in personality, Gone was the perfectionist with her graceful subjunctives and catchy iddoms.
 Instead, I now smile a lot.
-I begin every conversation - if one can call these garbled bursts conversations - with the process thank tools and conversation. oleases, thank yous and excuse me.
-I grovel, nguistically speaking.
+I begin every conversation - if one can call these garbied bursts conversations - with pleases, thank yous and excuse me.
+I grovel, linguistically speaking.

+inguistically speaking.
 It has been worth it.
-Even a handful of XPERIENCES like these have words, chosen almost at random, is empowering.
-Russia, that mysterious and intimidating country, became a friendiler place as it became less opaque.
-So have Turkey, Costa Rica, Italy, Denmark, Moïreco and a dozen other countries where I opened my phrase book, tamped down my shyness and began, however haltingly, to speak.
+Even a handful of words, chosen almost at random, is empowering.
+Russia, that mysterious and infimidating country, became a friendlier place as it became less opaque.
+So have Turkey.
+Costa Rica, Idly, Denmark, Moireco and a dozen other countries where I opened my phrase book, tamped down my signess and began, however haltingly, to speak.